The first Cortana-enabled thermostat will be available for pre-order soon

 Microsoft and Johnson Controls joined forces to create a Cortana-powered smart thermostat called GLAS.
-We previewed GLAS earlier this year, and Microsoft announced today that pre-orders will begin in March 2018 with a retail price of $319.
+We previewed GLAS earlier this year, and Microsoft announced today that preorders will begin in March 2018 with a retail price of $319 in the US.
+(Pricing for UK an d AU is not yet available, but that converts to about £235 and AU$406.)

 GLAS is powered by Windows 10 IoT Core and features a translucent OLED display with touch controls.
 You can also control GLAS by voice, through Microsoft's digital assistant, Cortana.
 GLAS controls your home's climate, but also monitors indoor and outdoor air quality and tracks energy savings.